harsh5d5/Internship-Competition_WAFlux/WHATSAPP_CONFIG.md

 *   **Analogy:** The **Landlord**.
 One landlord (Business ID) can own many apartments (Phone Numbers).
 This ensures billing and limits are applied to the correct company.

 ### 3. Permanent Access Token
-*   **Definition:** The digital "password" that grants WAFlux permission to send messages on behalf of the user.
+*   **Definition:** The digital "password" that grants WBIZZ permission to send messages on behalf of the user.
 *   **Critical Warning:** Users often copy the *Temporary Token* (expires in 24h).
 They **must** generate a *System User Token* (Permanent) for long-term connection.
 *   **Analogy:** The **House Key 🔑**.
     *   **Temporary Token** = Guest key (stops working tomorrow).